Junior Strous: Criminal justice

 Strous' family business, a Shell gas station in Wassenaar, was broken into in 2008 and Junior Strous witnessed the crime and pursued the three criminals in a high-speed chase until they spun out of control and drove off the road.
 The authorities found and arrested one of the individuals and also cited Strous for speeding, but the charges against Strous were later dropped due to the Dutch law (Article 53 of the Code of Criminal Citizens) that allows citizens to pursue criminals when caught in the act.

 In 2010, while traveling internationally, Strous noticed security flaws at the Amsterdam Airport Schiphol that would allow travelers to bring in unchecked luggage.
 Strous reported the discovery to the authorities for further review.
-Strous competed in the inaugural Benelux Radical Championship in 2011 coming in first place, winning in the Radical SR3 RS car.

 In 2011, Strous assisted a stranger when he extinguished a fire in a car stopped on the road in Wassenaar.
 He filmed the incident on his phone and posted the video, but it was later removed after the fire department requested it be taken down.

 Personal life

 Strous spends his spare time traveling and is an art dealer for artist Michiel Molenaar.
 As of 2014, Strous resides in Lyss, Switzerland.
+Strous currently runs his family's Shell Petrolstation in Wassenaar also setting up a carwash called Mr.Glow Carwash which washes cars and golfballs.